Slate is Live – World’s First External Innovation Discovery Platform. Check it out.

 New Startups with Waterless Cosmetic Products

-The startups listed below have made headlines with their new, waterless cosmetic formulations, sustainable manufacturing practices, and unconventional approaches to being eco-friendly.
+The startups listed below have made headlines with their new, waterless cosmetic formulations, sustainable manufacturing practices, and unconventional, eco-friendly approaches.

 SBTRCT